Astragalus purshii: Distribution and habitat

 The plant is native to much of western North America, including the southwestern provinces of Canada, the northwestern United States, Nevada, and across California.

 It is known from many types of habitat, including mountains and deserts.
 It is common along the Columbia River in arid, shrub–steppe habitat growing in shallow soils.
 It is a serial species preferring disturbed rocky soils.

 Description

-Astragalus purshii is a small perennial herb forming low matts on the ground no taller than 14 centimeters and generally less than 5 centimeters.
-The leaves are up to 15 centimeters long and are made up of many oval or rounded leaflets.
-Stems and leaflets are coated in woolly white hairs giving a silver color to the foliage.
+Astragalus purshii is a small perennial herb forming low matts on the ground no taller than 14 centimeters and often less than 5 centimeters.
+The compound leaves are up to 15 centimeters long and are made up of many oppositely-arranged pairs of oval or rounded leaflets.
+Stems and leaflets are coated in woolly white hairs giving a silvery color to the foliage.

-The inflorescence is a cluster of 1 to 11 pink, rose, purple, or white flowers (depending on geographic location) each between 1 and 3 centimeters long.
+The inflorescence is a cluster of 1 to 11 complexly-shaped pink, rose, purple, or white flowers (depending on geographic location) each between 1 and 3 centimeters long.
+The flower bract is covered with long silky white hairs.
 The fruit is a legume pod up to 3 centimeters long which is coated densely in thick white wooly hairs resembling a small rabbits-foot or cottonball.